Military Police Basic Training Program - UPDATED January 13, 2014

 - Have proof of Professional Rescuer certification that is valid throughout the duration of the MPBTP.

-On February 13, 2013, the Commission approved two initial training sites.
+On February 13, 2013, the Commission approved two training sites.
 They selected Grand Valley State University (located 15 miles west of Grand Rapids), and Kirtland Community College/Northwestern Michigan College (located 60 miles east of Traverse City) to conduct the sessions.
 Both sessions have completed with 22 graduates successfully entering into the Michigan law enforcement landscape.
-At this time there are no confirmed dates/locations for 2014, however we anticipate that information will be forthcoming soon and updates will be posted here.